TenaciousHare/career-path-app/README.md

 ## Purpose of the application

-<div style="text-align: justify">The purpose of this app is to test my React programming skills.
-While solving the tasks, I tried to use my experience gained while creating other projects.
-I tried to perform them knowing that I am creating a more complicated system than what was indicated in the task.
-I used technologies that,
+The purpose of this app is to test my React programming skills.
+While solving the tasks, I tried to use my experience gained <br> while creating other projects.
+I tried to perform them knowing that I am creating a more complicated system than what was<br> indicated in the task.
-in my opinion, should be used in larger projects.</div>
+I used technologies that, in my opinion, should be used in larger projects.
 ## Technologies used

 - [React](https://reactjs.org/)